 The 9x12cm Bermpohl model made photographs on 9x12cm photographic glass plates.
 Glass plates are a thing of the past, nearly extinct, but they continue to be used in a few specialized fields.
 Few people nowadays know what they are.
 Photographic glass plates are flat sheets of glass coated with photographic emulsion.
 They serve the same function as the flexible film available today, but the supporting material is glass rather than polyester or acetate.
 A 9x12cm image measures approximately 3 1/2 x 4 3/4 inches.

 This camera is fitted with a Hugo Meyer & Co.
 Gorlitz Doppel Plasmat 21.5cm f4 lens.
 The shutter is an F. Deckel Compound with speeds from 1 to 1/75 second.
 The lens is superb and of course, fully color corrected.
 Bermpohl considered the 9x12cm size to be suitable for color portraits and a good choice for outdoor work because it was their lightest model.

 The subject is composed and focused on a ground glass screen.
 The 9x12cm Bermpohl could be ordered with a permanently attached top-mount reflex viewfinder.
 Of all the Bermpohl one-shot cameras I've seen over the years, most do not have the external viewfinder.
-There is an example in my collection but I haven't photographed it yet.

 The horseshoe-shaped brass plate that can be seen in the photo above is a heavy-duty tripod mount.
 Both the 9x12 and 13x18cm cameras have extra strong horizontal and vertical tripod mounts.
 When plate holders aren't attached to the camera, it is important to cover the camera openings to protect the colored filters and keep the interior free of dust.
 The back opening is protected by the removable ground glass panel and the two side openings are protected by wooden panels supplied with each camera.